 My wife, Laura, and I made the decision when setting up our trust that we would include planned giving to each of our high schools.
 We actually didn’t make potential tax benefits part of our criteria.
 We both shared such positive school years that we wanted to help make that experience happen for future students.

-Whether your parents were prescient about you future and financially able to provide a wonderful opportunity to you or you, were one of the lucky people who were able to grab the brass ring and get financial assistance, planned giving may well be the level of participation that is right for you.
+Whether your parents were prescient about your future and financially able to provide a wonderful opportunity for you or perhaps you were one of the lucky people who were able to grab the brass ring and get financial assistance, planned giving may well be the level of participation that is right for you.